zeroluck/docs/sources/admin-guide/design-customizations/index.md

 *\<contextPath\>/js* in the configuration file.

-It is possible to unpack the contents of the said jar into a folder hosted by a web server and change the default cssLocation, jsLocation and imgLocation attributes in `oxTrust.properties` and/or in `oxauth-config.xml`.
+It is possible to unpack the contents of the said jar into a folder hosted by a web server, and change the default cssLocation, jsLocation and imgLocation attributes in the file `oxTrust.properties` and/or in `oxauth-config.xml`.

-* CSS: The location is specified using the property `cssLocation`
+* CSS: The location is specified using the property `cssLocation`.

-* Javascript: The location is specified using the property `jsLocation`
+* JavaScript: The location is specified using the property `jsLocation`.

-* Images: The location is specified using the property `imgLocation`
+* Images: The location is specified using the property `imgLocation`.

-For example, in `oxTrust.properties`
+For example, in `oxTrust.properties` it looks like that:

 ```
 cssLocation=https://idp.gluu.org/static/stylesheet